ddiiorio/concert-schedule/README.md

-Creating an Android app to track upcoming concerts
+Mobile web app to track upcoming concerts

+Currently on hold